McDonald's is bringing back its Monopoly Game after nearly 10 years. See what you can win.

 - One million American Airlines AAdvantage miles

-McDonald's first launched its Monopoly Game promotional sweepstakes in 1987, and continued to offer it on and off until 2016, after investigators uncovered a fraud scheme led by a man named Jerome P. Jacobson who was stealing and selling McDonald's Monopoly game pieces.
-The controversy led the company to halt the sweepstakes for nearly a decade later, and is the subject of the 2020 HBO docu-series "McMillion$."
+McDonald's first launched its Monopoly Game promotional sweepstakes in 1987, and continued to offer it on and off until 2016.

+Renewed attention was brought to the game in a 2020 HBO docu-series "McMillion$" about con artist Jerome P. Jacobson, who masterminded an elaborate scheme in which he made millions off of stealing and selling McDonald's Monopoly game pieces.